Toggle: English / Spanish

 Retinitis usually begins in 1 eye, but often progresses to the other eye.
 Without treatment, damage to the retina can lead to blindness in 4 to 6 months or less.

 Exams and Tests

-CMV retinitis is diagnosed through a standard ophthalmologic exam.
+CMV retinitis is diagnosed through an ophthalmologic exam.
 Dilation of the pupils and ophthalmoscopy will show signs of CMV retinitis.